-Impact State here how you know this No Impact Positive Impact Negative Impact Low and/or No Wealth - enough money to meet basic living costs and pay bills but have no savings to deal with any unexpected spends and no provision for the future.
-Material Deprivation - being unable to access basic goods and services i.e. financial products like life insurance, repair/replace broken electrical goods, warm home, leisure and hobbies Area Deprivation - where you live (rural arears), where you work (accessibility of transport) Socio-economic Background - social class i.e. parents' education, employment and income Looked after and accommodated children and young people Carers paid and unpaid including family members Homelessness Addictions and substance use Those involved within the criminal justice system
+Impact State here how you know this

+No Impact Positive Impact Negative Impact

+Low and/or No Wealth - enough money to meet basic living costs and pay bills but have no savings to deal with any unexpected spends and no provision for the future. Х

+Material Deprivation - being unable to access basic goods and services i.e. financial products like life insurance, repair/replace broken electrical goods, warm home, leisure and hobbies Х Area Deprivation - where you live (e.g. rural areas), where you work (e.g. accessibility of transport) х Socio-economic Background - social class i.e. parents' education, employment and income х The requirement for objectively justified selection criteria will lessen disadvantage to those from socio - economic backgrounds which may historically have had less opportunities.
+Looked after and accommodated children and young people Х Carers paid and unpaid including family members X While not addressed directly in the policy, the requirement to not discriminate will benefit carers.
+Homelessness Х Addictions and substance use Х Those involved within the criminal justice system x There is a specific section addressing the Rehabilitation of Offenders Act and how to consider applications from those with criminal convictions.